 This course examines the psychological dimensions of the African American experience as it occurs within the conceptual framework of the African Diaspora.
-Topics to be covered include African culture and consciousness before the coming of the Europeans, the psychological impact of slavery, the psychology of resistance to domination, the psychology of creolization, the psychology of religion, the African American family, the psycho-spiritual development of African American people, identity and psychological health and healing.
+Topics to be covered include African culture and consciousness before the coming of the Europeans, the psychological impact of slavery, the psychology of resistance to domination, the psychology of creolization, the psychology of religion, the African American family, the psychology of religion, the African American people, identity and psychological health and healing.